 imagery in 2019's October theme on Night Mind

 Nick Nocturne is a demon, one of the thousands of children of Lilith, the Queen Mother of Hell--and by demonic standards, he's a truly terrible son.

-Born some time in the mid-1800's, the demon that would later come to call himself Nick Nocturne experienced multiple summoning events under magicians across the world and didn't encounter opportunity to breach a summoning circle until the year 1986, marking his first free-roaming period on Earth.
+Born in the late 1800's, the demon that would later come to call himself Nick Nocturne experienced multiple summoning events under magicians across the world starting in 1894, and didn't encounter opportunity to breach a summoning circle until the year 1986, marking his first free-roaming period on Earth.

 That first period ended in 1992 after an encounter with a magician who specialized in sending demons back to their realm.
 The next major summoning event was in 1998, kicking off an extended period of service to a coven leader who promised to grant his freedom at the end of their work.
 After three years of service and the completion of the coven's desired goals, the summoner betrayed her promise and sent Nick back to Hell.

 Summoning was rare in the period between 2001 and 2008, but a lucky break occurred in early 2009 when a novice succeeded in pulling Nick through without placing down any protective measures.
 He took enough time to get caught up on the year he'd been pulled into and promptly wandered off to be free again.